xtendui/xtendui/src/gatsby/markdown/components/extensions/slider/interaction.md

 ## Pagination

-You can add pagination with `[data-xt-pag].xt-ignore` it gets cloned inside the closest `.slider-pagination`.
+You can add pagination with an element `[data-xt-pag].xt-ignore`, it gets cloned inside the closest `.slider-pagination`.

 Inside it you can use this strings that gets populated with variables: